Learn about Monitoring MetricSets in Splunk APM

 No

-workflows - created by default when you create a business workflow
+workflows Created by default when you create a business transaction.

 • sf_environment